 Oh, for those who wonder — no there is NO wireless streaming connectivity options.
 Either you use the Kindle Fire on the cradle, or plug in a mini-jack cable from an audio device into the like-minded socket on the back.
 End of story.

-Kindle Fire owners don’t need to accept an iOS audio dock when they can have their own MatchStick Charging Dock sitting right there.
-9 retail is more than a fair price for what it does — provide a stable stand to hold the Kindle Fire horizontally or vertically, while audio plays nonstop.
+Bottom line: Kindle Fire owners don’t need to accept an iOS audio dock when they can have their own MatchStick Charging Dock sitting right there. $129 retail is more than a fair price for what it does — provide a stable stand to hold the Kindle Fire horizontally or vertically, while audio plays nonstop.
 The credit card sized remote is just icing on the cake.

 - Cradle-mounted Kindle Fire “On” button

 - No carry handle